jsx-eslint/eslint-plugin-react/docs/rules/no-did-mount-set-state.md

 ## Rule Details

-This rule is aimed to forbid the use of `this.setState` in `componentDidMount`.
+This rule is aimed to forbid the use of `this.setState` in `componentDidMount` outside of functions, such as callbacks.

 The following patterns are considered warnings: